kriarun/ansible-lab/README.md

 - `playbooks/windows/toolbox/team_gamma.yml`
 - `playbooks/windows/toolbox/team_neon.yml`

 These playbooks compute a final role set from toolbox profile layers.
-They are currently written in a debug/composition-first style and gate role execution behind `execute_roles`.
+They are currently written in a composition-first style and gate role execution behind `execute_roles`.

 ### Windows platform